► The last version of the Mii we'll see

 The real brilliance here is that it Just Feels Like A Car.
 There’s no intimidation factor at all, and the range is such that for most everyday tasks you’re unlikely to even think twice about it.
 This leaves you free to enjoy the silent running and outstanding perkiness electric power provides, things that make every journey more pleasant.

-Flashier rivals are surely on the horizon, but if you just want a good value runabout that manages to feel well made and mature despite its diminutive dimensions and just happens to also do without a combustion engine, the Mii Electric is a fine place to start.
+If you just want a good value runabout that manages to feel well made and mature despite its diminutive dimensions and just happens to also do without a combustion engine, the Mii Electric is a fine place to start.
+It's a pity production is coming to an end, because few of the latest small EVs can match it for value (Mini Electric, Honda e - we're looking at you).
+The only new model that gets close to that £20k price tag is the 24kWh version of the Fiat 500.